International Statistical Cooperation

 Upon identification of indicators to be used in the HDR and their sources, HDRO examines those that are common with the MDGs, compares sources of the data and other relevant metadata (definition, reference time, subpopulation, etc.) and initiate a conversation with the MDG Group.

-The SAP has been re-activated to provide technical guidance to HDRO’s statistical activities including composite indices construction and to vet all imputations of missing data and estimates undertaken by HDRO.
+The SAP provides technical guidance to HDRO’s statistical activities including composite indices construction and vets all imputations of missing data and estimates undertaken by HDRO.
 The SAP also advises on the processes of engagement with the wider statistical community.